(Updated February 2024)

 • Pre-Writing & Leave-Behinds

-Guild rules prohibit uncompensated writing at a company’s request.
+The MBA prohibits uncompensated writing for a company.
 Producers and studios should never ask writers to leave behind their pitch materials.
 But if they do, writers should say no unless the studio or producer agrees to pay for it.

 "Leave-behinds" can include pitch notes, pitch decks, outlines, and treatments.
 Any work a writer does to prepare a pitch or take a meeting is the sole property of the writer.